-- turnover reflecting the share of revenue from green activities of investee companies. - capital expenditure (CapEx) showing the green investments made by investee companies, eg for a transition to a green economy. - operational expenditure (OpEx) reflecting green operational activities of investee companies.
+Taxonomy-aligned activities are expressed as a share of: -turnover reflecting the share of revenue from green activities of investee companies.

+- companies. -capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green - -operational expenditure (OpEx) reflecting green operational activities of investee companies.